Phalloceros aspilos

-Phalloceros aspilos, is a species of poeciliid fish native to Brazil.
+Phalloceros aspilos is a species of poeciliid fish native to Brazil.

 Distribution

 Phalloceros aspilos is found in Brazil in the Rio Parati-Mirim, in Rio de Janeiro.

 Size

 The females of this species grow to a total length of 3.8 cm, while males remain smaller at 2.4 cm.

 Habitat

-The fish live in tropical freshwater; and are pelagic.
+The fish live in tropical freshwater, and are pelagic.

 Etymology

-The fishes name is from the Greek, aspilos meaning stainless, without spots, or spotless; meaning the absence of the lateral spot.
+The fish's name is from the Greek aspilos, meaning "stainless, without spots, or spotless"; this refers to the absence of the lateral spot.